Codecademy/docs/content/cpp/concepts/loops/loops.md

 A `for-each` loop iterates over every element in a container (array, vector, etc.).

-The example below prints 1 to 5 on the screen:
+The example below uses `for-each` loop to print 1 to 5 from a vector `container`:

 > **Note:** The variable is a copy of the object in the vector.
 To act on the object in the vector, declare the variable by reference (&num).